 The early years of Seán MacDiarmada

 Seán MacDiarmada was born in 1883 into a Fenian family on a small farm in County Leitrim.
 He was educated at Corradoona national school and studied bookkeeping and Irish at Tullinamoyle, Co.
 Cavan.
 By the age of 17, he migrated to Glasgow, Scotland, where he worked as a tram conductor until he moved back over to Belfast where he continued to work as a tram conductor and then later a barman.

 MacDiarmada joined the Gaelic League, a society that was formed in 1893 to revive the Irish culture.
 By 1906 he became a trusted member of the Irish Republican Brotherhood (IRB) after being sworn in by Denis McCullough and would later be appointed to its Supreme Council.

-He set to work helping to organise Sinn Féin and other republican clubs that were being set-up by Denis McCullough and Bulmer Hobson to help spread Irish nationalism and republican beliefs.
-With a talent for political organising he moved to Dublin in 1907 and became the national organiser for Sinn Féin.
-It was during this time he became a trusted friend with a well respected figure in the republican movement, Tom Clarke, who helped the men with the revival of the IRB and would be the first signatory to the Irish Proclamation.
+He set to work helping to organize Sinn Féin and other republican clubs that were being set-up by Denis McCullough and Bulmer Hobson to help spread Irish nationalism and republican beliefs.
+With a talent for political organizing, he moved to Dublin in 1907 and became the national organizer for Sinn Féin.
+It was during this time he became a trusted friend with a well-respected figure in the republican movement, Tom Clarke, who helped the men with the revival of the IRB and would be the first signatory to the Irish Proclamation.

 However, plans for a rising were put on hold after MacDiarmada was arrested and jailed for 4 months under the Defence of the Realm Act for his part in campaigning against Irish men joining the British army.